SHANSHANZHANG-420/Week-1-Homework-/README.md

-#### Clients, Competitor
+#### Clients and Competitor

 The people who want to borrow cryptocurrency or stake their cryptocurrency to earn APY (annual percentage yield) can be potential clients of Compound.
 So far, Compound Finance has more than 8 billion dollars of total supply and 3 billion of total borrow.
 Competitors of Compound include Aave, dYdX, MakerDao and Creamfinance.
+As a lending plattform, credit ranking and high interest rate are the key factors for people choosing them.
+Also, Compound has 83.9k followers and 100 percentage engage on twitter.
+It is good for the people know what happend in the company.
+I think one of the weekness of Compound is that they only can stake or borrow 13 types of crypto, it would be limitation the option of clients.

 #### Flash Loans in DeFi